 The Slavic Club will be presenting a lecture, "The Importance of School in Russian Culture," by Professor Liliya Brammer, one of our Russian Professors at Seton Hall at 6:30 p.m., October 17, 2019, in Fahy 236.

 The image of school plays a special role in the life of every Russian person.
-There is a great number of poems, songs and movies that are devoted to school years, teachers, and classmates.
-Romantic school traditions, such as The Knowledge Day on September 1st, The Last Bell Celebration, The Graduation Ball, and many others are among the most vivid memories in a Russian person’s live.
+There is a great number of poems, songs and movies that are devoted to school years, teachers and classmates.
+Romantic school traditions, such as the Knowledge Day on September 1, the Last Bell Celebration, the Graduation Ball, and many others are among the most vivid memories in a Russian person's life.
 Such a sentimental attitude of Russians toward their school is influenced by the collective nature of Russian mentality and a specific structure of the Russian school system.

 After spending 11 years of their lives in small classes within the same school building, people come to consider their classmates as family members and their school as a "second home."
 Former classmates retain their friendships through their lifetime and always support each other in times of need.
 Also, there are strong student teacher bonds that develop in Russian schools.
 The same teachers work with the same students throughout middle and high school years, working together from grade to grade until graduation.